The Thyroid: Cure, Cause, or Symptom?

 Finally, get clear of excessive environmental toxins, whether mold or EMF, chemicals or air pollution, or family and interpersonal drama.

-Low-grade infection, gut health problems, circadian rhythm issues, and other correctable impediments often cause hypothyroidism.
+Pathogens, gut health problems, circadian rhythm misalignment, environmental health risks — and other correctable impediments — often cause hypothyroidism.

 I have worked with many folks who were able to entirely go off prescription thyroid medication while following these steps.

-Further, I was able to improve all of my severe hypothyroid symptoms via these natural methods without the use of thyroid medication.
+Personally, I was able to improve all of my severe hypothyroid symptoms without the use of thyroid medication.